Charles River Laboratories: History

 In 1955, the company's headquarters were relocated to their current home in Wilmington, Massachusetts.
-The organization became an international entity in 1966 with the opening of a new animal production facility in France.
+The organization became an international entity in 1966 by opening a new animal production facility in France.

 The first commercial, comprehensive genetic monitoring program was implemented by Charles River in 1981.
 Three years later, they were acquired by Bausch & Lomb.
-During this time, Henry and Jim Foster are still in charge of the company.

-In 1988, the organization started to expand their portfolio to include the creation of transgenic mice and rats.
-In the 1990s, Charles River expanded their portfolio further.
-They purchased Specific Pathogen Antigen Free Avian Services (SPAFAS) and serologic diagnostic services Merck, Sharp, and Dohme in 1992 and started offering in vitro endotoxin testing two years later.
+In 1988, the organization began creating transgenic mice and rats.
+In the 1990s, they began in vitro endotoxin testing.

-Between 1996 and 2000, the company acquired Endosafe, Inc., was bought back from Bausch & Lomb by Jim Foster, acquired Sierra Biomedical, expanded its portfolio to offer biopharmaceutical services, and went public on the New York Stock Exchange.
+In the 1990s, Jim Foster bought Charles River back from Bausch & Lomb, and the company later went public on the New York Stock Exchange.

-Charles River launched the Humane Care Imperative in 2002, designed to raise awareness and train their employees on the importance of animal welfare.
+Charles River launched the Humane Care Imperative in 2002, designed to raise awareness and train employees on animal welfare's importance.
 The same year, they were named "Company of the Year" by The Boston Globe.
-The company then introduced preconditioning services in 2005 to provide their customers with study-ready animals.
+The company introduced preconditioning services in 2005 to provide customers with study-ready animals.

 In 2008, Charles River signed a ten-year contract to partner with the National Cancer Institute and opened a facility in Frederick, Maryland.

-In April 2019, Charles River announced it will be ceasing its San Diego operations, moving the work to one of its sites in Northern California.
-In California, the company also has sites in the town of Hollister and in South San Francisco.
-The work done in San Diego—the breeding of rodents that scientists use to test compounds—was moved to Hollister, California.

-The chairman and chief executive officer is James C. Foster, the son of founder Henry Foster.